-Marketing professionals should stay up to speed on industry trends and encourage firm leadership to step up to the challenge to offer more consulting and advisory services.
+Marketers should stay up to speed on industry trends and encourage firm leadership to step up to the challenge to offer more consulting and advisory services.
 Providing updates on client needs, industry trends and ideas about how to better serve clients is often an overlooked opportunity for marketers.
 Internal messaging and promotion of ideas is clearly within the skillset of seasoned marketers, and professionals need encouragement and direction.
 Often, I will ask partners to describe how they have assisted long-term clients with their businesses.
 These partners do not believe they understand how to go about offering consulting services.
 When asked, they go on to describe how they have assisted with planning, cost reduction, and ideas for improving margins.
 Sometimes they have offered services or connected clients with professionals who have helped them secure their data, improved the value of their business, and restructured their debt.
 All of these are examples of how professionals are acting more as advisors.
 Chances are that many of these examples exist in your firm, but just need to be uncovered in some cases.

 Forming Teams around Pursuits

-Marketers can assist professionals by forming teams around pursuits with clients and prospective clients.
+Marketers can assist accounting professionals by forming teams around pursuits with clients and prospective clients.
 They can assist in conducting research of the marketplace, industries, organizations, and individuals.
-In these meetings, marketers can facilitate discussions with professionals to discover consulting services that are being provided or opportunities for services that might be needed.
+In these meetings, marketers can facilitate discussions with professionals to discover consulting services that are being provided or opportunities for advisory services that might be needed.
 This can be done using tools such as Gap Analysis.
 The pursuit team should have clear assignments and next steps to ensure progress on the opportunities.
 Marketers can help keep these teams on track.

 Designing Support Materials